 This article has been updated on February 2023 by Content Specialist Dominika Kuraś-Moskwa.

-Looking for a way to upgrade or get rid of physical infrastructure for your corporate systems?
-Want to reduce overhead and save money by moving all internal applications to the cloud or data center?
-Would like to enable the IT team to focus on more ambitious projects than maintaining hardware?
-Or maybe you just discovered a bunch of game-changing features that never existed in your legacy toolset?
-No matter what the reason is, application migration is always a daunting task that requires patience, cross-functional collaboration, and timely communication to be performed as fast and cheap as possible.
-In this article, we’ll go through planning and executing the whole migration process step by step.
+Which sentence is true for you?
+You are looking for a way to upgrade or reduce physical infrastructure for your corporate systems.
+You want to reduce overhead and save money by moving all internal applications to the cloud platform or data center.
+You are willing to enable the IT team to focus on more ambitious projects than maintaining hardware.
+Or maybe you just discovered a bunch of game-changing features that had never existed in your legacy toolset.
+If at least one sentence is true for you, then application migration should be your choice.
+It is always a daunting task that requires patience, cross-functional collaboration, timely communication, and performance as fast and cheap as possible.
+In this article, we’ll go through planning and executing the whole software migration process step by step.

-When we think of migrating apps and systems, the first thing we should do is to review the existing toolset, evaluate various scenarios, and get a vision of the final result.
-To develop a solid migration plan and perform change impact analysis, we have to understand what products we have in the stack, how they are hosted and connected, and who’s using them for what purpose.
+When we think of migrating applications and systems, we should start with a review of the existing toolset.
+Then evaluate various scenarios, and get a vision of the final result.
+To develop a solid migration plan and perform a change impact analysis, we have to understand what products we have in the stack.
+The way of hosting, connecting, and who’s using them and for what purpose.

 Here’s a list of seven main areas where we should gather information during the migration check.

-Here’s a short checklist that can help get a first quick look from the bird’s eye view.
+Here’s a short checklist that can help you get a general overview.

 When we have the outline, we should draft and present the case to get the buy-in from the company management.
 It may be an agenda point for a meeting or a formal proposal template if the company has one.
 Anyway, we should communicate why we need the migration to happen, what we’re trying to achieve, and how we’re going to do it.